BibeshT-TXST/BibeshT-TXST/README.md

 <br/>

 **CS Junior at Texas State · Student Worker @ UL Syetems**
 I build systems at work and train models at home.
-Currently deep in health tech and (somehow) quantum ML.
+Currently deep in secure inference and (somehow) quantum ML.

 <br/>